cindyorangis/so-rag/README.md

 python ingest_procedures.py
 ```

 This will take a while for large manuals — leave it running.
-Ollama must be running in the background while ingest is in progress, but is not needed after that.
+Ollama must be running in the background during ingest, but is not needed after that.

 Both scripts append to the same `documents` table in Supabase.
 You only ever need to re-run them if you add or update manuals.